haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Damage Immunities poison
 Condition Immunities poisoned
 Senses truesight 120 ft., passive Perception 13 Languages Abyssal, telepathy 120 ft.
 Challenge 9 (5,000 XP)
-Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 271

 Actions
 Multiattack.
 The hezrou makes three attacks: one with its bite and two with its claws.